-Students may apply for a Gap Year giving relevant reasons to Head of School (HOS).
-CSA student's reentering the course after a gap year/year should make their applications in writing to the Head of School together with the relevant documentary evidence.
+Students may apply for a Gap Year with relevant reasons to HOS.
+CSA student's re-entering the course after a gap year/years should make their applications in writing to the Head of School together with the relevant documentary evidence.
 A maximum of 3 gap years will be allowed during the course.
 (Also refer item 5.0, 7.0 & 8.0)